HenrikBengtsson/doFuture/README.md

 > x <- foo()
 ```

-However, when using the `%dopar%` adaptor of doFuture, all of the [future] machinery comes in to play including automatic handling of global variables, e.g.
+However, when using the `%dopar%` adapter of doFuture, all of the [future] machinery comes in to play including automatic handling of global variables, e.g.
 ```r
 > library("doFuture")
 > registerDoFuture()